fbpixelCan You Do IUI After a Vasectomy? | Thomson Medical

 • Exercise regularly:

 • You don’t need intense workouts right now.
-Sticking to moderate, feel-good activities like brisk walking and swimming can help improve the IUI success rates.
+Sticking to moderate, feel-good activities like brisk walking and swimming can support your overall health and well-being while undergoing fertility treatment

 • Get enough sleep: